EntEthAlliance/dlt-interop/README.md

 <li>Review the specification document.</li>
 <li>Open an issue in the GitHub issue tracker.
 Be sure to follow the submission rules as per Github issue template</li>
 <li></li>
+<li>The Working Group will consider the issues raised, reply in the public issue as they make progress or request clarification, and explain their resolution and the outcome of each issue.
+The group **MAY** invite individuals who have raised issues to participate in a discussion.
+Any member of EEA is automatically entitled to participate in the Working Group.</li>
 </ol>

 Comments should be made by adding a comment to an [open issue](https://github.com/EntEthAlliance/dlt-interop/issues) if there is a relevant issue already, or by creating a